thisismatu/dotfiles/README.md

 # Setup my laptops

-Dotfiles, configsm mac defaults and whatnot to improve the experience of using different computers for both work and lesure.
+Dotfiles, configs, mac defaults, and whatnot to improve the experience of using different computers for both work and lesure.

 - Strive for a vanilla setup
 - Do more and fiddle less